*you may want to wait until after you see these films to decide whether your popcorn of choice is safe to eat.

 Each summer, staff at the O’Neill Institute gather to informally enjoy and discuss films covering events in public health.

 In Part I of this season’s film series, we will focus on the role of the food industry in shaping American eating habits.
 Big Food, Sugar, Human Rights are among the common themes explored in the documentaries described below.
 If you are a person living in the US who eats every day, then each of these documentaries is a must see.
 Don’t have time to watch the whole film?
 Get a taste of many crucial issues impacting America’s food supply by following the link to each film’s two minute trailer.
+Food, Inc.

 This film tells the story of the rise of the processed food industry and its tremendous influence on consumer preferences, health and well-being.